moorepants/dissertation/parameterstudy.rst

 have slower response due to the diminished yaw control authority.
-As wheelbase increases, the size of the stable speed range stays roughly constant as both weave and capsize critical speeds increase linearly at the same rate, :ref:`Figure 4 <figWheelbase>`.
+As wheelbase increases, the size of the stable speed range stays roughly constant as both weave and capsize critical speeds increase linearly at the same rate, :ref:`Figure 8.4<figWheelbase>`.
 The weave critical speed increases as wheelbase increases which correlates with the difficulty in starting long wheelbase bicycles.